 While it may initially seem daunting to have to put two different data sources together, pairing unstructured with structured data can be accomplished if you break the task down into steps.
 In fact, many unstructured data sources already contain structured data:

 - Open-Ended Response and Notes Fields: Most open-ended response fields are already combined with all of the structured data points captured in the data source, whether a survey, a questionnaire, or a medical document.

 - Call and Customer Service Centers: Customer service recordings and transcriptions typically come in datasets with associated structured data, such as customer ID, employee ID, time and date of interaction, number of transfers, amount paid, and items ordered.

 - Online Communities, Email, and Chat: All of these forms of online interaction generally come with time stamps, usernames or email addresses, volume of messages, and possibly interaction type, customer profile data, and other associated information.

 - Social Media: Even social media—the unstructured data source most often associated with the least amount of structured data—comes with structured data fields that include a combination of a timestamp, username or handle, age, location, education, volume of posts and interactions, number of followers or subscribers, number of likes or retweets, number of stars given, and more.

 Tying structured and unstructured data together can be as straightforward as not separating them from one another prior to analysis and then making use of the full range of data provided by a data source.
-This assumes, however, access to well-developed unstructured data mining technology, such as the type provided by Clarabridge, which ORI has implemented for numerous clients to analyze open-ended customer feedback and drill into themes, LOE, sentiment, and emotion.
+This assumes, however, access to well-developed unstructured data mining technology, such as the type provided by Clarabridge (now Qualtrics XM), which ORI has implemented for numerous clients to analyze open-ended customer feedback and drill into themes, LOE, sentiment, and emotion.
 Doing so not only ensures that an organization is using all possible data points but also adds depth, direction, and impact to the analysis by uncovering the “why” behind the “what.”